Smoke Free Workplace Policy for Your Company

 Whereas in earlier years in workplaces, smoking was commonplace in offices, conference rooms, lunch rooms, restrooms, and everywhere else in the workplace, this has changed.
 People became increasingly aware of the negative impact of smoking on health.

 More and more employees quit smoking.
-The employees who had never smoked grew increasingly vocal about the smell of smoke and the potential negative affect of second-hand smoke on health.
+The employees who had never smoked grew increasingly vocal about the smell of smoke and the potential negative effect of second-hand smoke on health.
 So, employers were faced with a dilemma.

 In the early days of employees becoming vocally negative about smoking, in many workplaces more employees, valued employees, smoked than not.
 Employers started out by building attractive smoking areas for employees or designating one room as a smokers' lounge.